Skip to main content

 1. Avoid the Peanut Butter Spread (in most cases)

-According to Xactly Insights™ data, companies that use one-size-fits all quotas across similar sales roles, achieve only a 14 percent quota attainment.
+According to Xactly Insights™ data, companies that use one-size-fits all quotas across similar sales roles achieve only a 14 percent quota attainment.
 Because different roles have different responsibilities, they should be measured on different metrics—and both their quota and incentive plan should reflect that.

 However, that being said, a “peanut butter spread” strategy could be preferable under specific business conditions, e.g. startup mode or introducing new products to market.

 Incentives drive sales behaviors—we all know this, and we use incentives because they work.
-Capped commissions are a type of sales commission structure, where incentive payouts max out—and commission rates don't increase once a rep hits their sales attainment quota.
+Capped commissions are a type of sales commission structure, where incentive payouts max out—and commission rates don't increase once a rep hits their sales quota.

+If sales incentives are reduced after reps meet 120% of quota, you are sending reps a clear signal to stop once that level has been met.
 Ultimately, it's great that reps have hit their number, but when they stop selling because of a capped commission, you're leaving opportunities untouched and money on the table.

 New employees in any role aren't able to operate at 100% speed on their first day.
 They need time to get their bearings and complete the proper training.
 The same is true for sales reps—they need time to ramp up to full productivity.
 When setting your sales quotas, you need to consider sales ramp up time and set appropriate quotas for new reps ensuring they can actually reach the quotas.